Could More Sun Exposure Improve Your Atopic Eczema?

-Other potential environmental triggers of AD include tobacco smoking, alcohol consumption, frequent bathing, pre-term birth, use of high pH soaps, low humidity in homes with forced indoor air, and exposure to domesticated furry pets, chemicals and dust mites.2
+Other potential environmental triggers of atopic dermatitis include tobacco smoking, alcohol consumption, frequent bathing, pre-term birth, use of high pH soaps, low humidity in homes with forced indoor air, and exposure to domesticated furry pets, chemicals and dust mites.2

-Now, a team of researchers in Denmark and the U.S. have found that the change from rural to urban living contributes to AD in another way: Reduced exposure to sunlight.2
+Now, a team of researchers in Denmark and the U.S. have found that the change from rural to urban living contributes to atopic dermatitis in another way: Reduced exposure to sunlight.2

-By looking at studies from Australia, China, Denmark, France, Japan, Korea, Spain and the U.S., these researchers found that moderate sun exposure helps children develop a healthy immune system rather than the characteristic Th2-dominant (allergic) inflammation found in most patients with AD.2
+By looking at studies from Australia, China, Denmark, France, Japan, Korea, Spain and the U.S., these researchers found that moderate sun exposure helps children develop a healthy immune system rather than the characteristic Th2-dominant (allergic) inflammation found in most patients with atopic dermatitis.2

 Additional study findings:

-Children born in the fall (a low-UVB season) were more likely to develop AD
+- Children born in the fall (a low-UVB season) were more likely to develop atopic dermatitis

 How much sun is enough sun?

-To use sun exposure as therapy for symptoms of AD, the researchers recommend going outside between 10 a.m. and 3 p.m. in late spring, summer and early fall.
+To use sun exposure as therapy for symptoms of atopic dermatitis, the researchers recommend going outside between 10 a.m. and 3 p.m. in late spring, summer, and early fall.
 That’s because UVB rays are strongest during that time.
-Little UVB reaches us in late fall, winter and early spring, so you’ll need regular light treatments at your doctor’s office or a home light box during those times of year.
+Little UVB reaches us in late fall, winter, and early spring, so you’ll need regular light treatments at your doctor’s office or a home light box during those times of the year.

 As for what constitutes ‘moderate’ sun exposure, there’s no easy answer.
 This study didn’t broach that topic and other medical advice says it depends on your individual skin color and type.
 Another study recommends 3–15 minutes for those with lighter skin and 15–30 minutes for those with darker skin, when the sun is highest in the sky, with 40% of the skin area exposed.3